thomasmktong/blockchain-developer-bootcamp-final-project/README.md

 3. Access the option to "Verify and Publish" the contract on the block explorer and enter the required parameters as below:
     1. *Contract Address*: Filled-in by Etherscan.
 Get the address of the deployed contract from the deployment log, displayed in the terminal window
     2. *Compiler Type*: Select the option "Solidity (Multi-Part File)"
-    3. *Compiler Version*: Check the version used by the repo on [truffle-config file](./truffle-config.js).
+    3. *Compiler Version*: Check the version used by the repo on [truffle config file](./truffle-config.js).
 Select the same config
     4. *Open Source License*: Choose the license.
 Use "No licence (None)" if not sure about which one to use
-    5. *Optimization*: Check if optimization is used by the repo on [truffle-config file](./truffle-config.js).
+    5. *Optimization*: Check if optimization is used by the repo on [truffle config file](./truffle-config.js).
 Select the same config
     6. *Solidity files*: Select and upload all the generated Solidity files (after executing steps 1 and 2 above).
     7. *Constructor Arguments ABI-Encoded*: Filled-in by Etherscan.
 Copy/Paste the Constructor Arguments ABI-Encoded available in the deployment log, displayed in the terminal window
-    8. *Misc Settings*: Make sure the configs available here, specially _Runs (Optimizer)_ is the same as the configs set in the [truffle-config file](./truffle-config.js).
+    8. *Misc Settings*: Make sure the configs available here, specially _Runs (Optimizer)_ is the same as the configs set in the [truffle config file](./truffle-config.js).

+## Web UI

+Source code of the web UI can be found in the [gh-pages branch](https://github.com/thomasmktong/blockchain-developer-bootcamp-final-project/tree/gh-pages) of this repository.

+## Miscellaneous

+Address for NFT: 0x0C403e0D57Eeb8f091bCfA8EFdF01c00509f04f2